zuplo/docs/docs/developer-portal/setup.md

 The following settings control how your users authenticate to your developer portal.

 - **authentication** - Authentication settings
+  - **enabled** - Enables or disables authentication to the developer portal
   - **authority** - The URL to your identity provider's OAuth endpoint
   - **jwksUrl** - The url to the identity provider's [JSON Web Key Set](https://auth0.com/docs/secure/tokens/json-web-tokens/json-web-key-sets) url.
   - **provider** - The identity provider being used.
 Either `auth0` or `okta`